 First-time full-feature documentary writer/director Jeremy Snead tackles the subject that has dominated so many lives, making it seem that man can fall in love with machine and live somewhat happily.
-Begun as a Kickstarter campaign which had an original goal of $60,000, but had $107,234 pledged, this movie is more celebratory and celebrity laden than cerebral.
+Begun as a Kickstarter campaign which had an original goal of $60,000, but had $107,234 pledged, this movie, "VIdeo Games: The Movie," is more celebratory and celebrity laden than cerebral.

 The Kickstarter campaign claimed that this would be the "first ever in depth feature length documentary about the video game industry" and had 1,134 backers.